Skip to main content

 Description

-The long-tailed weasel (Mustela frenata} is among nature's pest-control specialists.
+The long-tailed weasel is among nature's pest-control specialists.
 Its diet is made up primarily of small mammals such as mice, which helps control the number of farm pests.

 Long-tailed weasels hunt by either smelling or hearing their prey and then following the animal to make a quick attack.

 Oklahoma's weasels have a brown coat with a cream belly and a distinctive bushy black-ripped tail.
-They shed their fur twice a year.
-Oklahoma's weasels keep their brown fur throughout the year, but northern populations trade their brown coats for white coats for winter months.
+Though they shed their fur twice a year, long-tailed weasels in Oklahoma keep their brown fur throughout the year.
+Northern populations trade their brown coats for white coats during winter months.

 Size